-- 9.1.1 The Committee with Board approval have appointed Northern Trust Global Services SE to fulfil the role of Custodian.
-Northern Trust Global Services SE will be responsible for carrying out the relevant functions in connection therewith listed in Section 2 above. - 9.1.2 The details of the arrangement between the Plan and Northern Trust Global Services SE acting in its capacity as Custodian are set out in the Custody Agreement dated 7th August 2023 and the Service Level Agreement.
+- 9.1.1 The Committee with Board approval have employed Northern Trust Global Services SE to fulfil the role of Custodian.
+Northern Trust Global Services SE will be responsible for carrying out those relevant functions listed in Section 2. - 9.1.2 The details of this arrangement between the Plan and Northern Trust Global Services SE acting in its capacity as Custodian are set out in the Custody Agreement dated 7th August 2023 and the Service Level Agreement.